-Minoxidil is a highly effective treatment licensed in the UK and US for male pattern baldness, and though not licensed, also works for various other types of alopecia [1].
+Minoxidil is a highly effective treatment licensed in the UK and US for male pattern baldness, and also works for various other types of alopecia [1].
 In its topical form, it is commonly used as a solution you can apply to your scalp to slow hair loss and stimulate hair growth.
 In fact, around three quarters of hair transplant specialists recommend topical minoxidil to their patients [2].

-Its main action, both in oral and topical forms, is to open up the blood vessels by acting on potassium channels of vascular muscle cells, stimulating blood flow and feeding your hair follicles with essential nutrients [1,3].
+Minoxidil’s main action, both in oral and topical forms, is to open up the blood vessels by acting on potassium channels of vascular muscle cells, stimulating blood flow and feeding your hair follicles with essential nutrients [1,3].

 In this article, you’ll learn: